How to Use and Customize Mouse Gestures

 How to Use Mouse Gestures

-Mouse Gestures are enabled by default.
-You can disable them via "Floorp Hub" > "Mouse Gestures".
+Mouse Gestures are disabled by default.
+You can enable them via "Floorp Hub" > "Mouse Gestures".

 , Forward